borkowsk/FAUMouse/MouseReg3/installing_en.md

 ./start.sh  192.168.1.104 8888

-If the selected IP will be available globally, the service should work globally, at least in Firefox.
+If the selected IP will be available globally, the service should work globally, at least in `Firefox`.

-**Currently, the correct operation of the dedicated website has been tested on the UBUNTU 16.04 and 18.04 platform and the client in the local network on the `Firefox` browser in the UBUNTU system and the client on Windows.
+**Currently, the correct operation of the dedicated website has been tested on the `UBUNTU 16.04` and `18.04` platform and the client in the local network on the `Firefox` browser in the `UBUNTU` system and the client on `Windows`.
 An invalid activity has been detected on `Chrome` that does not seem to transmit data, only the header**